gabriel128/if_true_if_false/README.md

 ### Not Possible way of use this Gem

-Since the way Ruby treats blocks and semantically wouldn't be right, this case is not ponderated:
+Since the way Ruby treats blocks and semantically wouldn't be right, this case is not taken into account:

 ```ruby
 any_condition.if_false { 'something' }.if_true { 'other' }